Application: AUV tracking

 Sonardyne provided a comprehensive suite of underwater positioning, communications and imaging technology for the Autosub Long Range (ALR) AUV, which has been developed by NOC.

 ASV Global was able to demonstrate the functionality of ASSSS across six days during which the C-Worker 5 ASV successfully communicated with, and tracked, the ALR throughout.

-To enable efficient use of the autonomous vehicles a number of autonomous behaviours have been developed to allow the C-Worker 5 to automatically follow the ALR.
-If acoustics are lost, due to environmental conditions, the behaviours allow the ASV to hunt for the AUV and provide maximum efficiency when uploading data from the AUV to the ASV through the BlueComm link.
+To enable efficient use of the autonomous vehicles a number of autonomous behaviors have been developed to allow the C-Worker 5 to automatically follow the ALR.
+If acoustics are lost, due to environmental conditions, the behaviors allow the ASV to hunt for the AUV and provide maximum efficiency when uploading data from the AUV to the ASV through the BlueComm link.

 As part of the ASSSS project, the AUV and ASV are linked acoustically using a telemetry tracking method that is used to share location information between the two vehicles, update status information and deliver mission plans.
 The location information is used by the AUV to update its dead reckoning positions and allow more accurate transit of the vessel while completing a survey or carrying out sampling work.